RiDBNet-design/RiDBNet/README.md

-# Dual-Branch Hierarchical Feature Learning for Robust Rotation-Invariant Point Cloud Analysis
+# RiDBNet: Rotation-invariant dual-branch hierarchical network for 3D point cloud classification and segmentation

 ### Installation
 This repo provides the RiDB-Net source codes, which had been tested with Python 3.8.19, PyTorch 1.12.0, CUDA 11.3 on Ubuntu 20.04.